Standardized effect sizes are typically calculated using pairwise differences of estimates,

 For models having a single random effect, such as those fitted using

-.
-For models with more than one random effect, sigma
+and edf.
+For models with more than one random effect, sigma may

 be based on some combination of the random-effect variances.